OpenCTI-Platform/docs/docs/administration/decay-exclusion-rules.md

 !!! warning "Always add a filter with a value before enabling the decay exclusion rule"

-    Creating a decay rule without any filter will by default match any IOC created in the platform.
+    Creating a decay exclusion rule without any filter will by default match any IOC created in the platform.
 As a result, all IOCs will not revoke automatically.

 ![Decay exclusion rule creation](./assets/decay-exclusion-rule-create.png)